ME3Tweaks/ME3TweaksModManager/documentation/powerusers.md

 - .me2mod

 ### Texture mod files
 Dropping the following file formats onto the interface will redirect you to install the files with ALOT Installer, as ME3Tweaks Mod Manager does not install textures.
+At the time of writing this documentation (December 2021), ALOT Installer does not support Legendary Edition.
  - .tpf
  - .mod
  - .mem